 In Ohio, it is a crime to “obtain, possess, or use” any controlled substances without lawful authority.
 Unless you are a doctor, pharmacist, or scientist who has permission and authority to use drugs, and do so within the scope of that authority, you are prohibited from possessing illegal drugs under Ohio Rev. Code Section 2925.11.

 The possession of drugs becomes aggravated when you obtain or have particularly dangerous or hazardous controlled substances.
 Fentanyl is one of these particularly dangerous substances.
 As a result, the consequences associated with the possession of these more serious drugs are harsher.
+Though it is not discovered whether they were only in possession of fentanyl, or were also consumers of it – regardless of which they would be charged under state law.
+In the case of the latter, it could have been that they would also have to undergo treatments under the outpatient programs at Arista Recovery or similar other facilities.

 Ohio’s legislature recently increased the penalties associated with possessing fentanyl.
 Fentanyl is responsible for more than 1,100 deaths in Ohio over the past two years.
 The drug, which is three times more potent than cyanide, can be used on its own or cut into other drugs like heroin.
 Aggravated possession of a drug like fentanyl is, at the very least, a Fifth Degree Felony offense.
 In some cases, including the fentanyl case discussed here, the charge for aggravated possession can be a First Degree Felony.
 A First Degree Felony is punishable by three to ten years in prison and fines of up to $20,000.